Recipe Overview

 Instructions

 • Preheat oven to broil (high).
-Position oven rack 4-5 inches from broiler.
+Position oven rack 4 to 5 inches from broiler.

 • Combine all ingredients in a large mixing bowl.
 I recommend using your hands so you don’t overmix.